istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14.5/index.md

 release: 1.14.5
 ---

-This release includes security fixes in go 1.18.7 (released 2022-10-04) for the `archive/tar`, `net/http/httputil`, and `regexp` packages.
+This release includes security fixes in Go 1.18.7 (released 2022-10-04) for the `archive/tar`, `net/http/httputil`, and `regexp` packages.
 This release also includes fixes to improve robustness.
-This release note describes what’s different between Istio 1.14.4 and Istio 1.14.5.
+This release note describes what is different between Istio 1.14.4 and Istio 1.14.5.

 {{< relnote >}}